Vyral/jeff-wheatley/_posts/2020-08-11-what-will-a-second-wave-of-covid-do-to-the-market.md

 We’re giving the same advice to buyers.
 Now is the time to take advantage of the low interest rates while they’re here (below 3%) as inventory starts to increase.
 Most buyers we are working with are seeing two to three homes hit the market each day that fit their criteria.

 **If you’re an investor, there are also opportunities for you in this marketplace**.
-The market is absorbing pristine, move-in ready properties, but if you’re willing to put in some of the work yourself, you can get a great deal on some homes that need a bit of work.
-The middle of the market is being punished a bit, which is an opportunity for investors.
+The market is absorbing pristine, move-in ready properties, but if you’re willing to put in some of the work yourself, you can get a great deal on some homes that need a bit of improvements.
+The middle of the market is being punished a bit, which makes it a great segment for you to take advantage of.

 In summary, there are great opportunities for buyers, sellers, and investors in our marketplace right now.
-If you have any questions for me about your personal situation or real estate in general, don’t hesitate to reach out via phone or email.
+If you have any questions for me about your situation or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.